• About

 4. Lodgement

-Intending candidates must contact the returning officer for the Legislative Council to arrange a time to lodge a nomination.
-It is recommended that nominations are lodged early to allow time to verify nominators.
+Intending candidates must contact the returning officer for the Legislative Council to arrange a time to lodge their nomination.

 Back to top